Mr Paul Jarrett is an experienced Hand, Shoulder, Elbow, Wrist and Upper Limb Orthopaedic Surgeon, and founder of the Paul Jarrett Orthopaedic Clinic.

 Jane Jenkins’ main focus is to ensure that all patients receive a personal, confidential and respectful experience during their visit.

-Veronica Jarrett is the Practice Director, working on strategy and planning for the practise, as well as contributing to the leadership for the administrative team.
+Veronica Jarrett is the Practice Director, working on strategy and planning for the practice, as well as contributing to the leadership for the administrative team.

 She provides support for the Paul Jarrett Orthopaedic Clinic, and helps encourage staff to grow within their roles, providing ongoing mentoring and support within the team.